SquadFM/Squad-Field-Manual/README.md

 ## Fix Performance Issues

 - Performance issues can occur after Squad was updated.
-- The following tips can improve performance.
+- The following tips can help to improve performance.

 ### Reset Settings